 Although we don’t recommend getting anything taken off your animal due to the stress and pain it can cause, this is an average cost.
 It really depends on the vet, where you live (some vets won’t perform the surgery), and things like age and weight can factor in as well.

 Almost 1/4 of Domestic Cats in the US Have Been Declawed.
-(BBC)
+(National Geographic)

 Behavior Problems Exhibited by 33% of Declawed Cats (Little Big Cat)